justinjordan1/Jostins-programming-language/README.md

 # Welcome to the C10H15N language!

+This readme is so cringe but its part of the culture thats what happens when youre 16

 Created in Spring 2023 by Jostin
 _____
 src.C10H15N is a language whos primary purpose (at least at the present moment) is to create "math explainers", in other